abihassen/abihassen.github.io/index.md

 ---
 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-I am an attorney, political philosophy student, and partner at [O’Neill and Hassen LLP](http://oandh.net), a law practice focused on indigent criminal defense.
-I am also co-founder of [Black Movement-Law Project](http://bmlp.org), a legal support rapid response group that grew out of the uprisings in Ferguson, Baltimore, and elsewhere.
+I am an attorney, technologist, and aspiring political philosopher.
+Currently, I'm a partner at [O’Neill and Hassen LLP](http://oandh.net), a law practice focused on indigent criminal defense, and a co-founder of [Black Movement-Law Project](http://bmlp.org), a legal support rapid response group that grew out of the uprisings in Ferguson, Baltimore, and elsewhere.
 Formerly, I was Mass Defense Coordinator at the [National Lawyers Guild](http://nlg.org).
 I have also worked as a political campaign manager and strategist, union organizer, and community organizer.

-I am particularly interested in exploring the nature and potentials of movement organizing and the interface of political organizations and social movements with other complex systems (e.g. the law, capitalism, racism, climate).
+I am particularly interested in exploring the nature and potentials of political organizing and the interface of organizations, technology, and social movements.

 [Downloadable Bio Here](https://docs.google.com/document/d/1u09CCKJB4Et4aWsmdw_G-HCut_2xIWmmk3LCCXXOxWo/export?format=pdf)